RayOkaah/woocommerce/README.md

   consumerKey: yourConsumerKey,
   consumerSecret: consumerSecret);
 ```
- For example  http://mywebsite.com or https://mywebsite.com or http://cs.mywebsite.com

  Parameter, [baseUrl] is the base url of your site.
-For example, http://me.com or https://me.com.
+For example, http://me.com, https://me.com or http://my.me.com

  Parameter [consumerKey] is the consumer key provided by WooCommerce, e.g. `ck_12abc34n56j`.